desireco/resume/resume.md

   Improve test suite
   **Process:** _Ruby on Rails, RSpec, Cucumber, Agile_

-**Lead Developer, Enova, Chicago** (May 2014-Sep 2014) Coordinate work with offshore team and provide support and guidance Work as developer on Canada and Australia team Improve test suite
-  **Process:** _Ruby on Rails, RSpec, Cucumber, Agile_

 **Lead Developer, FitStudio/Sears Holdings, Chicago** (Dec 2011-Apr 2014)
   Plan, develop and maintain fitstudio.com
   Work as lead on searsstyle.com and part of kenmoreconnect.com team